owlbarn/tutorial/chapters/linalg.md

 ### Inverse and Transpose

-The concept of inverse matrix is related with the identity matrix, which can be built with $Mat.eye n$, where n is the size of the square matrix.
+The concept of inverse matrix is related with the identity matrix, which can be built with `Mat.eye n`, where `n` is the size of the square matrix.
 The identity matrix is a special form of *Diagonal Matrix*, which is a square matrix that only contains non-zero element along its diagonal.
 You can check if a matrix is diagonal with `is_diag` function.